chancee-ldn/swiftpress/README.md

 ### Generate Archive
 This will generate a page of post titles, grouped by month.
-`./swiftpress -archive ~/Production/swiftpress/Tests/writings ~/Production/swiftpress/Tests/templates`
+`./swiftpress -archive ~/draftsDirectory ~/templateDirectory`

 ### Generate posts
-Generate posts and export them
-`./swiftpress -posts ~/Production/swiftpress/Tests/writings`
-`./swiftpress -posts /path/to/posts /output/path /template/file.template`

-`.build/x86_64-apple-macosx/debug/swiftpress -posts ~/Production/chanc.ee/.drafts ~/Production/chanc.ee/posts ~/Production/chanc.ee/post.template`

-`.build/x86_64-apple-macosx/debug/swiftpress -posts ~/Production/chanc.ee/.drafts ~/Production/chanc.ee/posts ~/Production/chanc.ee/.templates/post.template`
+Generate posts and export them, looks for a file called `post.template` and injects content at first `%@` `./swiftpress -posts ~/draftsDirectory ~/outputDirectory ~/templateDirectory`

 ### Write front page
-Makes a list of posts to stick on the front page `writeFrontPage(directory: arguments[2], outputPath: arguments[3], template: arguments[4], numberOfPosts: Int(arguments[5])!)`
+Makes a list of posts to stick on the front page `./swiftpress -frontpage ~/draftsDirectory ~/outputDirectory ~/templateDirectory`

-`.build/x86_64-apple-macosx/debug/swiftpress -frontpage Tests/drafts Tests/output Tests/templates/frontpage.template 5`

-`.build/x86_64-apple-macosx/debug/swiftpress -frontpage ~/chanc.ee/.drafts ~/chanc.ee ~/chanc.ee/index.html 5`

-`.build/x86_64-apple-macosx/debug/swiftpress -frontpage Tests/drafts ~/Production/chanc.ee ~/Production/chanc.ee/.templates/index.html 5`

-`.build/x86_64-apple-macosx/debug/swiftpress -frontpage ~/Production/chanc.ee/.drafts ~/Production/chanc.ee ~/Production/chanc.ee/.templates/index.html 5`

-.build/x86_64-apple-macosx/debug/swiftpress -frontpage ~/Production/chanc.ee/.drafts ~/Production/chanc.ee ~/Production/chanc.ee/.templates 6

-.build/x86_64-apple-macosx/debug/swiftpress -posts /Tests/drafts /templates/post.template
-.build/x86_64-apple-macosx/debug/swiftpress -posts Tests/writings Tests/output/ Tests/templates/post.template

-.build/x86_64-apple-macosx/debug/swiftpress -posts Tests/writings templates/post.template

-.build/x86_64-apple-macosx/debug/swiftpress -archive Tests/writings Tests/output templates/archive.template